 For example, encouraging your students to comment on elements of lecture notes they don’t understand or would like more information on, if necessary using Anonymous Commenting, gives even the silent majority the ability to ask for assistance.
 Taking this feedback and adding more information to the VLE shows you are reacting to their requests, thus encouraging further interaction.

-This is important to state at the beginning of the module, so is perceived as standard practice from the outset of the module / course.
+This is important to state at the beginning of the module, so is perceived as standard practise from the outset of the module / course.

 - Share an overview with your students of using Talis Elevate, and how functionally they can make use of it.
 We’ve included a guide for students to document with you which you are free to amend.